-In deciding how to vote on this proposal, the Board urges you to carefully consider the actions taken and the major changes related to the Company's executive compensation practices made in 2013 and continued in 2014, 2015, and 2016 in response to stockholder input, more fully described in the Compensation Discussion and Analysis.
+In deciding how to vote on this proposal, the Board urges you to carefully consider the actions taken related to the Company's executive compensation practices in response to stockholder input, more fully described in the Compensation Discussion and Analysis.
 We encourage stockholders to review the Compensation Disclosure and Analysis above.
 Our creation of value over time is due to the efforts of our talented and committed executives.
 As discussed above in Compensation Discussion and Analysis, the Board believes that our current executive compensation program directly links executive compensation to our financial performance and aligns the interests of our executive officers with those of our stockholders.
 Our Board also believes that our executive compensation program provides our executive officers with a balanced compensation package that includes a reasonable base salary along with annual and long-term incentive compensation plans that are based on the Company's financial performance.
-For 2016, about 68 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 60 percent.
-"Performance-based" compensation includes non-equity incentive awards, restricted stock awards, option awards, and performance share units.
-These incentive plans are designed to reward our executive officers on both an annual and long-term basis if they attain specified target goals, the attainment of which do not require the taking of an unreasonable amount of risk, as discussed above in Compensation Risk.
-Our stockholders voted 96.89% in favor of executive compensation in 2016.
+For 2018, about 72.9 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 70.2 percent.
+"Performance-based" compensation includes non equity incentive awards, restricted stock awards, option awards, and performance share units.
+These incentive plans are designed to reward our executive officers on both an annual and long-term basis if they attain specified target goals, the attainment of which do not require the taking of an unreasonable amount of risk, as discussed above in Compensation in 2018.